 Calendar Year: Berkeley College's graduate calendar is organized on the semester system.
 The fall semester begins in September, followed by the winter semester in January, and the spring semester in April.
-Online graduate courses are offered in a concentrated, seven-week format with courses beginning in week one and week nine of each semester.
+Online M.B.A. graduate courses are offered in a concentrated, seven-week format with courses beginning in week one and week nine of each semester.
+Online M.S.N. graduate courses are offered over a 15-week semester.